Medical

 McKinney, E. S., James, S. R., Murray, S. S., Nelson, K. A., & Ashwill, J. W. (2018).
 Maternal-child nursing.
 Elsevier.

-Research two cultures or religious affiliations (do not include Indian cultures, because I already wrote on it) that you have an interest in regarding intrapartum and postpartum beliefs.
+Research two cultures or religious affiliations (do not include Indian cultures because I already wrote about them) that you have an interest in regarding intrapartum and postpartum beliefs.
 You should consider both the mother and the newborn regarding the beliefs or practices.
-Once you have selected two different cultures or religious affiliations discuss each individually regarding the beliefs and or practices of these cultures or religious group.
+Once you have selected two different cultures or religious affiliations, discuss each individually regarding the beliefs and or practices of these cultures or religious groups.
 You must have at least one well-developed paragraph on each culture and use appropriate reference/s

 Intrapartum beliefs and Postpartum beliefs in Mexican American women: